 1) Transitory environments

-Containers are quite suitable for ephemeral or transitory environments as they are lightweight, portable, quickly deployable, and require fewer resources.
-Containers can be spun up, leveraged to execute specific activities such as continuous testing, and recycled once the activity is closed.
-This can be repeated each time a new environment is needed.
+Containers are suitable for ephemeral or transitory environments as they are lightweight, portable, quickly deployable, and require fewer resources.
+Containers can be spun up, leveraged to execute specific activities such as continuous testing, and recycled once the activity is over.
+This process can be repeated each time a new environment is needed.

 2) Build once, deploy many

-Rather than compiling and rebuilding your application for every environment you plan to deploy in, DevOps facilitates organizations to build the application binary only once and deploy the same binary file from Integration to Test and then to Production.
-This reduces the deploy time variables that could lead to errors.
+Rather than compiling and rebuilding your application for every environment you plan to deploy in, DevOps facilitates organizations’ building the application binary only once and deploying the same binary file from Integration to Test and then to Production.
+This reduces the deployment time variables that could lead to errors.

-Containers boost the “build once, deploy many” process through the image, which is an immutable artifact used by a container engine to build a new container.
+Containers boost the “build once, deploy many” process through the image, an immutable artifact a container engine uses to build a new container.

 3) Immutable infrastructure